 How to make this recipe keto:

 You can easily make this a high protein, high-fat, low carb recipe that is keto friendly by doing the following: 1) Use a full-fat cottage cheese.
-2) Skip the mango, and instead stir in some unsweetened almond butter or peanut butter, or some cocoa powder.
+2) Skip the mango, and instead stir in a few low-sugar berries, some unsweetened almond butter or peanut butter, or some cocoa powder.

 Did you enjoy this recipe?
 Let me know with a comment and a star rating below.
 And don’t forget to save it for later on Pinterest!